What is Leadership and what makes a good leader?

 If you aspire to lead, the chances are you have a calling to do so.
 By asking the question what is leadership, you clearly have a thirst for self-improvement and a certain humility, so important in leaders, that recognises we continue to learn throughout our lives.
 Only by constantly questioning ourselves and our constantly-changing environment can we begin to provide answers to the daily challenges we and our people face.

+The second reason is based on my curiosity and constant questioning of myself and others and I have learnt that we already have all the answers we need to succeed.
 The fact you are reading this means you obviously have an interest in leadership.
 The fact you have read this far implies that interest goes beyond a passing curiosity as most casual visitors do not read beyond what they can see without moving down the page.

 As I write this and attempt to put myself in your, the reader’s position, I ask myself why that is.
 There is, of course, more than one possible answer, but I imagine only a very small proportion of you are not interested in being a leader, or a better leader.
 If not, you would not be asking what is leadership at all.